Kthombare-dev/WebLoom/extension/README.md

 2. **Icons:**
    - The extension uses `WebLoom.png` as the icon (already included)

-3. **Testing without backend (Test Mode):**
-   - You can test the extension even without the backend server running
+3. **Authentication:**
+   - Sign up directly from the popup (email + password)
-   - The extension will scrape content and show a preview
+   - The extension stores a short-lived JWT in Chrome storage
-   - It will display a message that the server is not available
-   - Scraped data is also stored in Chrome's local storage for testing
+   - You must be logged in before scraping pages

-4. **With backend server:**
+4. **Backend server:**
-   - Start the server on `http://localhost:3001`
+   - Start the server on `http://localhost:3002` (or the port configured in `.env.local`)
-   - The extension sends scraped data to `/api/scrape` endpoint
+   - Scraped data is saved to `/api/scrape` with your auth token
-   - Content will be saved to the database

 ## Usage